 Before entering the rue des Bagniers on the right, notice the small fountain of Bagniers.
 Set against the wall, it was originally built in 1685 and transferred to its present location in 1759.
 A bronze medallion framed by fruits and flowers drawn by Renoir was recently placed on the fountain representing painter Paul Cézanne.
 The little fountain was listed as a “Monument Historique” in 1949.

 Rue des Bagniers

 This narrow street links rue des Chapeliers to the small Place Saint-Honoré.
-Rue des Bagniers is known in Provençal dialect as “leis Bagniers Rédiers” meaning the Last Baths Street, a reference to the thermal activity of Aix.
+Rue des Bagniers has another name here: “leis Bagniers Rédiers” meaning the Last Baths Street in Provençal dialect.
+This is of course a reference to the thermal activity of Aix.

 In the shade of the plane trees. this charming little square is decorated with a fountain.

-The St. Honoré fountain, also known as Fontaine Marcello Drutel is dedicated to the Provençal poetess Marcelle Drutel whose literary pseudonym was Aubanelenco.
+The St. Honoré fountain, or Fontaine Marcello Drutel, is dedicated to the Provençal poetess Marcelle Drutel whose literary pseudonym was Aubanelenco.

-The narrow rue Clemenceau leads to Cours Mirabeau and was formerly called rue de la Miséricorde.
-At number 7 the Hôtel de Meyronnet de Châteauneuf was built in the 17th century for Philippe de Meyronnet, counsellor to the Court of Audit.
-Its front door is flanked by two ionic columns.
+The narrow rue Clemenceau leads to Cours Mirabeau (formerly rue de la Miséricorde).
+At number 7 the Hôtel de Meyronnet de Châteauneuf dates back to the 17th century.
+Its first owner was Philippe de Meyronnet, counsellor to the Court of Audit.
+Look at the front door and its two ionic columns.

 Rue Espariat and Place d’Albertas